-The Independent Non-Executive Directors also met with the external auditors without the presence of Management on 27 April 2015 and 25 November 2015 respectively in compliance with the recommendations of the MCCG 2012.
+The Independent Non-Executive Directors also met with the external auditors without the presence of the Management on 28 November 2016.

 The external auditors have continued to report to the members of the Company on their findings which are included as part of the Company's financial reports with respect to each year's audit on the statutory financial statements.
 In doing so, the Company has established a transparent arrangement with the auditors to meet their professional requirements.